File replace03.txt is to be included in output file.

 * comments continue on this line

-See: Enum values for commentkind for possible types.
+*/See: Enum values for commentkind for possible types.

-allow for input file content to be manipulated in several ways before being outputed.
+The option text allow for input file content to be manipulated in several ways before being outputed.

-will result in the output including the indent on each line
+The option text?indent or text?indent=true will result in the output including the indent on each line

 that came before the BUILD_INCLUDE.